PyramidTechnologies/escpos/layout.rst

        - This command is enabled only when processed at the beginning of a line.
 (When the current line is empty)
        - This command applies the justification within the area set by ​$1D $4C ​and $1D $57
        - This command will justify all data in the printing area such as characters, graphics, bit images, bar code and space area set by ​$09, $1B $24 and $1B $5C​.
-       - Settings of this command are effective until ​:ref:`initialize <1b40>`​ is executed, the printer is reset, or the power is turned off.
+       - Settings of this command are effective until ​the :ref:`Initialize <1b40>` command is executed, the printer is reset, or the power is turned off.

    :Range: ``n=0,1,2,48,49,50``
    :Default: ``0``